 Note: These materials offer prospective students a preview of how our classes are structured.
 Students enrolled in this course will receive access to the full set of materials, including video lectures, project-based assignments, and instructor feedback.

-Because these doorknobs are all the same on all the other doors, I need to make these unique so when I modify this component it won't affect the rest of the of the doorknobs.
-So I'm going to zoom into this door, double click into that component, double click into the group of the door, and then select and hold down control just like both the doorknobs, right click, make unique.
-And now this is a new way of modifying an existing component to swap it out.
+Because these doorknobs are all the same on all the other doors, I need to make these unique so when I modify this component it won't affect the rest of the doorknobs.
+So I'm going to zoom into this door, double click into that component, double click into the group of the door, and then select and hold down control to select both doorknobs, right click, make unique.
+And now this is a way of modifying an existing component to swap it out.

-You can right click with only having one selected, 3D Warehouse, and reload.
+You can right click with only one selected, go to 3D Warehouse, and click Reload.
 This will bring you into your main 3D Warehouse site.
 Let's type in doors low poly to find that same category that we had in our components.

-And here we'll go to collections and you can see doors low poly by SketchUp.
+Here we'll go to Collections, and you can see Doors Low Poly by SketchUp.
 This is where we were at before.
-You can click this and we previously had doorknob round.
+You can click this and we previously had Doorknob Round.

-This time let's use doorknob decorative and click download.
-As you can see, because these two were unique, it has modified and swapped out that previous doorknob to these decorative doorknobs.
-I'm going to click out of this and as you can see, it did not modify this because these two are not components and are not connected to each other.
+This time let's use Doorknob Decorative and click Download.
+As you can see, because these two were unique, it has swapped out the previous doorknob to these decorative doorknobs.
+I'm going to click out of this, and as you can see, it did not modify this because these two are not components and are not linked to each other.

 And let's make this a component.
-We know that this door is called door DBL 3070.
-We can add another door DBL panel that's 3070.
+We know that this door is called Door DBL 3070.
+We can add another Door DBL 3070 panel.

-And we can do French door panel.
-And then we can adjust our component axes again to be not on the outside of the frame, but rather right on the door.
+And we can do French Door Panel.
+And then we can adjust our component axes again to be on the inside of the frame, rather than on the outside.
 Keeping up with the same direction, we can create.

-And now let's make a copy and I'm hitting control to copy and then we can flip.
-Right click, flip along red axes.
+And now let's make a copy and I'm hitting control to copy, and then we can flip.
+Right click, Flip Along > Red Axis.
 And now whenever we modify one side, it'll modify both.

-Let's change this to door knob dash decorative.
-And then we'll change this doorknob round to doorknob dash round.
-And you can see that I have other components in here that are no longer in the model, such as our man garage that we deleted at the beginning.
+Let's change this to Doorknob–Decorative.
+And then we'll change this Doorknob Round to Doorknob–Round.
+And you can see that I have other components in here that are no longer in the model such as our man garage that we deleted at the beginning.

 Components will always stay in our model, even if they're deleted.
-To remove unwanted components, we can go into window model info and then go into statistics and purge unused.
-This will remove any materials or components that aren't or even layers that are not associated in the actual model space.
+To remove unwanted components, we can go into Window > Model Info and then go into Statistics and Purge Unused.
+This will remove any materials or components, or layers that are not associated in the actual model space.

 I will check on my floor.
 And the final thing that we need to do is build the roof for our clubhouse.
 So I will save my file one last time and I will see you in the next video.